skyarkitekten/Nexus.Chat/docs/prd/product-owner-chat.md

 ### Business Goals

 * Increase speed of feature definition from idea → scoped requirement.
-* Reduce duplicated or conflicting feature requests.
+* Reduce duplicated or conflicting feature requests by auto-checking history.
-* Improve collaboration between PMs, designers, and engineers.
+* Improve the clarity of product owners's vision and prepare engineering teams.
+* Increase stakeholder confidence in feature definitions by grounding them in existing work.
 * Boost adoption of our platform as the “source of truth” for product ideation.

 ### User Goals

-* Instantly see a list of existing features in a domain.
-* Understand the rationale and decision history behind features.
+* Ask “What features already exist for [domain]?” and get a precise, AI-curated list.
+* Propose a feature and have the system immediately flag similar or related features.
+* Receive a complete first draft of the feature spec and user stories, generated from prior examples.
-* Propose and refine new features directly within chat.
+* Collaborate on refining that draft directly in chat.
-* Collaborate with teammates without switching tools.

 ### Non-Goals

+* Fully automated feature approval — human review is required
 * Building full project management (sprints, tasks).
 * Automated feature scoring or prioritization (future possibility).
 * Real-time design mockups (integration could come later).
+* Generating visual designs (future scope).

 ---

 ## User Stories

-1. **As a PM**, I can ask the chat “What features exist for our checkout flow?” and get an organized list with details.
+1. **As a PM**, I can propose a feature, and the system automatically surfaces similar past features and their decisions before drafting a new definition.
-2. **As a designer**, I can see previous discussions about a feature before making design decisions.
+2. **As a designer**, I can see how a similar feature was implemented before starting design work.
-3. **As an engineer**, I can clarify requirements in the same thread where the idea originated.
+3. **As an engineer**, I can see the historical technical considerations of similar features to avoid repeating mistakes.
-4. **As a new team member**, I can quickly catch up on the domain’s features and their context without hunting through multiple tools.
+4. **As a new team member**, I can learn the product’s feature history through chat queries.

 ---